Mimusops elengi: Tree description

+The seeds are just like the seeds of custard apple.
+The seeds are approximately 1 to 1.5 cm (0.5 inches) in length and have a brownish black hard coat.
+They are quite easy to germinate.
+The process of soaking is helpful in speeding up the germination process.
+The trees like full sun.
+They grow with a moderate pace.

 Distribution

-The plant is native to South and Southeast Asia, particularly the coastal areas of the Indian subcontinent, Bangladesh, Sri Lanka, Vietnam and Myanmar, as well as Northern Australia.
-It was introduced in China in the 20th century, and it is now cultivated in its south, as well as in Taiwan.
+The plant is native to South and Southeast Asia, particularly the coastal areas of the Indian subcontinent, Vietnam and Myanmar, as well as Northern Australia.
+It was introduced in China in the 20th century, and is now cultivated in its south, as well as in Taiwan.

-Ayurvedic uses

-The bark, flowers, fruits, and seeds of Bakula are used in Ayurvedic medicine in which it is purported to be astringent, cooling, anthelmintic, tonic, and febrifuge.
-It is mainly used for dental ailments such as bleeding gums, pyorrhea, dental caries, and loose teeth.